Infection prevention and control

 The provider must undertake appropriate and thorough cleaning of the premises prior to reopening where necessary, including areas that may have been closed or out of use for a number of weeks.
 This may need to be undertaken in conjunction with the owner or manager of the premises.

-Consideration should be given to the cleaning strategy to be adopted in the setting once it reopens.
 All cleaning should be carried out in accordance with COVID-19 – guidance for non-healthcare settings (which includes advice on, amongst other things, detergents/ cleaning products) and Infection Prevention and Control in Childcare Settings guidance.

 Children should be discouraged from bringing items from home to the setting.
 We recognise however that some children may require a transitional item as a comforter and consideration should be given as to how to safely manage this to ensure children are supported in their transition to the setting.